 This NENSA COVID-19 XC Ski Event Host Guide should be considered a "living document."
-This document's criteria and recommendations are based on known factors at the time of writing (October 20, 2020).
+This document's criteria and recommendations are based on known factors at the time of writing (October 20, 2020 with an October 28, 2020 update).
 As more information becomes available concerning cross country ski competition and COVID-19, this Guide will be updated appropriately.